 On the morning of Easter Sunday, it is a tradition to greet one another with “Christ has Risen” before even saying hello.
 If someone says this to you, you should reply “Indeed He has Risen!,” before continuing the conversation.

-Perhaps the most unusual Easter tradition takes place on Easter Monday when Georgians often visit the graves of their relatives, which has a significant meaning for many families.
+Perhaps the most unusual tradition takes place on Easter Monday when Georgians often visit the graves of their relatives, which has a significant meaning for many families.

 During the communist reign, many churches were destroyed and religion was heavily discouraged.
-Because of this, many Georgian instead went to graveyards to pray, a tradition which has outlasted communism and become a part of Easter celebrations.
+Because of this, many Georgian instead went to graveyards to pray, a tradition which has outlasted communism and become a part of Pascha celebrations.

 After arriving at a grave, it is tradition to light a candle and roll one of the red eggs across the grave whilst declaring “Christ has risen!
 Indeed he has risen!”.
 This ritual is performed three times before a supra is set up at the graveside with many toasts dedicated to the deceased.